 One of the coolest places to visit in Bolivia is the part of the Amazon basin known as Selva Boliviana.

 The best starting point for a visit is Rurrenabaque, a rather remote small town which can be reached by bus or by plane – though during the rainy season the road conditions make it virtually impossible to get there, and planes get regularly delayed as the runway at the airport isn’t exactly state of the art infrastructure.

-Once in Rurrenabaque, travelers have the option to join one of the many guided expeditions which go all the way to the selva, where they can stay in lodges on the water and every day go out in search of the local wildlife which includes the pink river dolphins; crocodiles and caymans; anaconda snakes; leopards (though these are incredibly hard to spot) and the unmissable monkeys.
+Once in Rurrenabaque, travelers have the option to join one of the many guided expeditions which go all the way to the selva, where they can stay in lodges on the water and every day go out in search of the local wildlife which includes the pink river dolphins; crocodiles and caymans; anaconda snakes; jaguars (though these are incredibly hard to spot) and the unmissable monkeys.